Community and Neighborhood Issues

 The soils in west Loveland generally consist of a clay layer underlain by a claystone bedrock.
 This is the case within the Springs at Mariana.
 The claystone has a moderate (1.7%) to high (10.1%) expansion potential.
 See the Subsurface Exploration Report prepared by Earth Engineering Consultants for additional information.

 The depth to the claystone varies within the project.
 Some houses can be built on conventional spread footings while others will require the design and construction of drilled caissons and a structural floor to protect against movement in the foundation and any concrete floor slabs.
-The cost of a foundation varies with the size of the house.
-In very general terms for a 2000 SF footprint, one could expect the caisson and structural floor system to add about $12,000 or $6 per square foot to the cost of a home.

 What is the story behind the requirement for residential fire sprinkler systems?